 Applications open on 6 February 2023 and must be submitted by 14 May 2023, 11.59 AEST (Queensland time).

 Pre-selection / Judging

-All entries submitted will be presented for review to a pre-selection panel, from which 40 finalist works will be selected to exhibit in the Sunshine Coast Art Prize 2020 exhibition.
+- All entries submitted will be presented for review by a pre-selection panel, from which 40 finalist works will be selected to exhibit in the Sunshine Coast Art Prize 2023 exhibition.

-Each year an independent judge is invited to select the winner of the Sunshine Coast Art Prize, the Highly Commended winner and the Sunshine Coast Artist Residency winner from the 40 finalists in the Sunshine Coast Art Prize exhibition.
-The judge for the 2020 Sunshine Coast Art Prize is Tracey Cooper-Lavery, Director, Gallery, HOTA Home of the Arts, Gold Coast.
+- Each year an independent judge is invited to select the winner of the Sunshine Coast Art Prize, the Highly Commended winner and the Sunshine Coast Artist Residency winner from the 40 finalists in the Sunshine Coast Art Prize exhibition.

 Participation in the Prize